Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Other materials, in reverse date order:

 The 2006 version of this survey of Liechtenstein legal resources was drafted with the kind assistance of Lic. iur.
-Johann Jakob, Audina Treuhand AG, Vaduz, Liechtenstein.[30]
+Johann Jakob, then of Audina Treuhand AG, Vaduz, Liechtenstein.[30]

 16.10.
 Luxembourg (Lëtzebuerg)

 Luxembourg is a trilingual State, and this is reflected in the parliamentary (Chambre des Députés) debates recorded in the Procès-Verbaux du Bureau de la Chambre des Députés.
-The Constitution (in French) as amended, is downloadable in French in PDF format with case-law annotations — English version.
+The Constitution was amended in 2023.
 See the Wikipedia page for a complete list of versions, with links to the relevant official gazettes.

-The official gazette (Mémorial), statutes and most secondary sources are published in French.
-The site includes a searchable database of laws, reports, official gazettes and documents published since 1945.
+The official gazette (Journal officiel), statutes, and most secondary sources are published in French.
+The site includes a searchable database of laws, reports, official gazettes, and documents published since 1945.
+StradaLex Luxembourg (JurisGuide) is a commercial site of legislation and case law (paywall).

-The Directory of Official Websites and the Legilux database have links to other official sites and to sources of `official documentation.
+The Directory of Official Websites and the Legilux database have links to other official sites and sources of official documentation.
 These sites had been in the final stages of planning when the author called on the Ministry in 2001.

 The Legilux website has undergone continuous improvement over the years.
 Earlier, a Luxembourg legal database (IJUS) was maintained by CREDOC (Belgium).
-See also the list of CD-ROMs prepared by the Universität des Saarlandes.
-There is a proprietary online service of the Code fiscal and LexGo provides a number of laws and legal articles in English and French.
-Droit.lu has materials in English, French and German.
+There is a proprietary online service of the Code Fiscal, and LexGo provides a number of laws and legal articles in English and French.
+Droit.lu has materials in English, French, and German.

-Back issues of the official gazette are maintained in a number of libraries in Europe and the USA, including the Université catholique de Louvain.
-Luxembourg law students study at Belgian universities as well as the University of Luxembourg, and Luxembourg juridical methods to a certain extent follow the Belgian pattern.
-See also the site of the Institut Universitaire International de Luxembourg.
+Back issues of the official gazette are maintained in several libraries in Europe and the USA, including the Université catholique de Louvain.
+Luxembourg law students study at Belgian universities, as well as the University of Luxembourg, and Luxembourg juridical methods to a certain extent follow the Belgian pattern.

 The Registre de Commerce et des Sociétés site contains information about the corporate registry.